 - it's more than 10 years since your last pregnancy

 - having a body mass index (BMI) of 35 or more

 If you have 2 or more of these together, your chances are higher.

-If you're thought to be at a high risk of developing pre-eclampsia, you may be advised to take a daily dose of low-dose aspirin from the 12th week of pregnancy until your baby is delivered.
+If you're thought to be at a high risk of developing pre-eclampsia, you may be advised to take a 75 to 150mg daily dose of aspirin from the 12th week of pregnancy until your baby is born.

 What causes pre-eclampsia?